jutleys/Trimui-Smart-Tomato/README.md

 Please make sure you have the corect bios files in place for systems to work place your bios files in SDcard/Bios

+#### IF SOME EMULATORS HAVE A "0001" FILE THAT IS EMPTY, RUN THE DELETE GITKEEPAPP

 ## Systems 73 Total.
 ## Changelog v1.5.1